nens/threedi-results-analysis/README.rst

 - pyqtgraph
 - sqlalchemy version 1.1.0 or higher
 - geoalchemy2 with custom modifications, source available here: https://github.com/nens/geoalchemy2
-- netCDF4 (included only for Windows using 64 bit QGIS)
 - h5py (included for Windows)

 These Python dependencies are included in the **distribution** of the plugin,